openownership/data-standard/docs/schema/guidance/repr-beneficial-ownership.rst

 Intermediaries
 ^^^^^^^^^^^^^^

-Where beneficial ownership is known to be exercised indirectly, via known intermediary entities, this SHOULD be represented in addition to the above.
+Where beneficial ownership is known to be exercised indirectly, via known intermediary elements, this SHOULD be represented in addition to the above.
 In particular:

-1. The chain of known intermediary entities SHOULD be represented by *secondary* Entity Statements, Ownership-or-control Statements and Person Statements.
+1. The chain of known intermediary elements SHOULD be represented by *secondary* records.
-2. These secondary statements SHOULD link the beneficial owner’s Statement to entity X’s statement indirectly.
+2. These secondary records SHOULD link the beneficial owner’s record to entity X’s record indirectly.
-3. These secondary statements SHOULD all have ``isComponent`` set to 'true'.
+3. These secondary records SHOULD all have ``isComponent`` set to 'true'.
-4. These secondary statements SHOULD all have their ``statementID`` values listed in the ``componentStatementIDs`` array of the primary Ownership-or-control Statement.
+4. These secondary records SHOULD all have their ``recordId`` values listed in the ``componentRecords`` array of the ``recordDetails`` for the primary relationship.
-5. When the primary Ownership-or-control Statement is published in a BODS file:
+5. When ``recordDetails`` for the primary relationship are published in a BODS file:

-   a. all secondary statements referenced from ``componentStatementIDs`` MUST also be published in that file;
+   a.
+Statements for all secondary records referenced from ``componentRecords`` MUST also be published in that file;
-   b. all secondary statements must appear before the primary Ownership-or-control Statement in the list of statements.
+   b.
+Statements for all secondary records must appear before the the first Statement for the primary relationship.

 Example
 --------